timelic/JMaster-Duel-Bot-README/README.md

 - Disable PvP Inactivity Surrender (No longer lose automatically for being idle)
 - Disable Unity Crash Reporter (no crash reports sent to Konami): This happens automatically when running the application
 - [Play illegal Decks in ~~PvP~~ Solo](https://www.youtube.com/watch?v=ZdcfKqkr1jk) (forbidden cards and non-owned cards, essentially unlock all cards at 3x and allow playing less than 40 cards in your main deck)
+- Duel Spoofer (allows you to build any decks you want in the bot's UI completely with no limitations at all and load/save deck profiles in JSON format, MasterDuelMeta.com saved decks can be loaded as well)
+- Duel Spy (Allow seeing your entire deck ordering in solo duels)
 - *... potentially more*

 ## Donator
 Some feature may require Donator status.
 If you're interested in unlocking all features, check out the `Donator` tab in the application.
 Thank you for supporting this project.
-With your contribution, we can make the bot great again.
+With your contribution, we can make the bot great again™.

 ## Credits
 The credits can be found in the application on the `About` tab.